productboardlabs/openapi-request-validator/swagger-request-validator-core/README.md

 #### Option 1 - Programmatically ####

-When creating a `SwaggerRequestResponseValidator` instance you can specify a `LevelResolver` instance with programmatically added validation level configuration.
+When creating a `OpenApiInteractionValidator` instance you can specify a `LevelResolver` instance with programmatically added validation level configuration.

 ```
-this.validator = SwaggerRequestResponseValidator
+this.validator = OpenApiInteractionValidator
         .createFor(swaggerJsonUrl)
         .withLevelResolver(
                 LevelResolver.create()